katml/curiosity/README.md

 Oxford Dictionary defines curiosity as

-/i/noun
+noun
 1. a strong desire to know of learn something.
-2. an unusual or interesting object or fact//
+2. an unusual or interesting object or fact

 This is a container for projects which I have been motivated to learn about, and I endeavour to help you walk away having gleaned at least one unusual or interesting fact.